-Around the point you will see Port St Francis, the working harbour for the chokka fleet, hake and pilchard vessels as well as for sea-going yachts and leisure craft of all shapes and sizes.
+Around the point you will see Port St Francis, the working harbour which is home to most of the chokka fleet, as well as hake and pilchard vessels, and other sea-going yachts and leisure craft.
 The local NSRI is also based here, doing sterling work off this very unpredictable coast.
-You will enjoy a tasting of calamari, hear more about the Chokka industry and see a chokka cleaning demo at the Balobi Seafood Market.
+You will enjoy a tasting of calamari, hear more about the Chokka industry and see a chokka cleaning demo at Clive’s Chokka Block.

 You will enjoy a farewell lunch with your guide before heading back to the Cape St Francis Resort.
 It will be possible to plan your depart from 14h00 onwards.